Radon–Nikodym theorem: The assumption of σ-finiteness

 The Radon–Nikodym theorem above makes the assumption that the measure μ with respect to which one computes the rate of change of ν is σ-finite.

 Negative example

 Here is an example when μ is not σ-finite and the Radon–Nikodym theorem fails to hold.

 Consider the Borel σ-algebra on the real line.
 Let the counting measure, μ, of a Borel set A be defined as the number of elements of A if A is finite, and ∞ otherwise.
 One can check that μ is indeed a measure.
-It is not σ-finite, as not every Borel set is at most a countable union of finite sets.
+It is not σ-finite, as not every Borel set is at most the union of countably many finite sets.
 Let ν be the usual Lebesgue measure on this Borel algebra.
 Then, ν is absolutely continuous with respect to μ, since for a set A one has μ(A) = 0 only if A is the empty set, and then ν(A) is also zero.